Enumeration of three quadrant walks with small steps and walks on other M-quadrant cones: Conclusion and further questions

 In this article we deduced a complex analytic functional equation characterising the generating function $\Cgf(x,y;t)$ counting three quarter plane walks, and subsequently we generalised this to count walks in the $M$-quadrant cone.
 We deduced several results using this functional equation, although there are also several questions that we have left open, which we pose below.

 The most conspicuous unanswered question relates to the nature of the generating function with respect to the third variable $t$: \begin{Question} Is the nature of the generating function $\Cgf(x,y;t)$ always the same with respect to $t$ as with respect to $x$ and $y$?\end{Question} Indeed from a combinatorial perspective series in $t$ are the most natural as for example, the series $\Cgf(1,1;t)$ is the generating function for all walks in the three quarter plane, whereas, while fixing $t$ is convenient for the complex analytic methods used in this article, it has little interest from a combinatorial perspective.
-We believe that at least certain aspects of this question can be answered using the results of this article: for example proving that $\Cgf(x,y;t)$ is D-algebraic in $t$ exactly when it is D-algebraic in $x$ may be provable in the same way as it was proven in the quarter plane \cite{dreyfus2019length,hardouin2020differentially,dreyfus2021differential}.
+We believe that at least certain aspects of this question can be answered using our Theorem \ref{thm:PH_PV_characterisation}, for example proving that $\Cgf(x,y;t)$ is D-algebraic in $t$ when there is a decoupling function could likely be proven along the same lines as for $\Qgf(x,y;t)$ \cite{bernardi2017counting}.
+The converse may also be provable in the same way as it was proven in the quarter plane \cite{dreyfus2019length,hardouin2020differentially,dreyfus2021differential}.
 Moreover, it may be possible to prove that certain cases are algebraic or D-finite using modular properties of the solutions as functions of $\tau$, as in \cite{elveyprice_winding_FPSAC} and \cite{elvey2020six}.

 Our next two questions relate to the nature of the generating functions for fixed $t$: \begin{Question} Are there any models along with fixed values of $t$ for which $\frac{\gamma}{\pi\tau}\notin\mathbb{Q}$ but $\Qgf(x,y;t)$ is a rational function of $x$?\end{Question} This is the only missing ingredient from a complete characterisation of the nature of the generating functions $\Qgf_{j}(x,y;t)$ with respect to $x$, as for all $M$-quadrant cones with $M\geq 3$ odd, we showed that no such model exists (see Theorem \ref{thm:bc_D-finite_fixed_t}).